 By Rental Car

-Take a taxi, bus or ferry up to Santa Margherita Ligure to pick up a rental car, then it is an easy drive to Pisa.
+Take a taxi, bus, or ferry up to Santa Margherita Ligure to pick up a rental car, and from there it is an easy drive to Pisa.
 If you arrived in Portofino with a rental car, you'll have parked it outside the village, as cars are not allowed in the main part of this picturesque place.
-Once you're moving, the drive is a fun ride that often hugs the coastline and offers spectacular views along the cliffs, so be ready to pull over for a photo op.
+The route often hugs the coastline and offers spectacular views along the cliffs, so be ready to pull over for a photo op.
+To break up the drive you could stop in Cinque Terre National Park and explore some of the 75 mils (120 km) of trails along the coastline.
+Afterward, you could sit down for a fresh seafood lunch in La Spezia at Osteria Da Bartali

 Duration: 3 hours

 Trains run from Santa Margherita Ligure station to Pisa Central Station, so you'll need to get a transfer from Portofino up to the station, about a five-mile drive or a 20-minute ferry ride.
-Once there, catch a local train that runs every hour and takes its time making the journey.
-Time your trip wisely and have a leisurely lunch on board.
+Once there, catch a local train that runs every hour .